-And this pork dish is my go to feed-the-husband-and-get-out-of-the-kitchen favorite.
+And this pork dish is my go-to feed-the-family-and-get-out-of-the-kitchen favorite.
 It takes all of five minutes (plus the marinating time) to have it on the table.
 Serve with some green salad or sautéed vegetables and nobody will suspect just how easy it was to make this dinner.

 - 3/4 lb [0.75 kg] of cassava (yuca), peeled and chopped

 - 3/4 lb [0.75 kg] of celeriac , peeled and chopped

 - 1/2 tablespoon table salt (plus more for seasoning at the end)

 - 1/2 teaspoon coarse sea salt (plus more for seasoning at the end)

 - 1/2 teaspoon freshly cracked pepper